 These discussions are designed to help Flint and area residents learn about our diverse neighbors, local issues caused by racism, and the impact of racism on our neighbors.

-All conversations take place at the Flint Public Library, 1026 E. Kearsley Street, Flint from 6:00 – 7:30pm.
+All conversations take place on the second Tuesday of each month at 6:00pm at the Flint Public Library, 1026 E. Kearsley Street, Flint.

 Watch the Talks that you missed here.

 Funding to support this project has come from the C.S.
 Mott Foundation and Charlie Nelms.
 Additional community partners include the Flint Public Library and Metro Community Development, Inc.